andrew/ultimate-awesome/README.md

 - [awesome-networked-media](https://github.com/omarcostahamido/awesome-networked-media) - Awesome list of tools for using multimedia in the network.
 - [awesome-go-in-education](https://github.com/PandaWhoCodes/awesome-go-in-education) - A curated list about Go in Education  🎓.
 - [awesome-scrypt](https://github.com/sCrypt-Inc/awesome-scrypt) - A curated list of awesome resources about using sCrypt.
-- [awesome-mobile-graphics](https://github.com/shihchinw/awesome-mobile-graphics) - A curated list of various learning resources for computer graphics on mobile devices.
 - [awesome-payment](https://github.com/baiyutang/awesome-payment) - 支付业务常用汇总.
 - [awesome-asynchronous-federated-learning](https://github.com/beiyuouo/awesome-asynchronous-federated-learning) - 📦 Collect some Asynchronous Federated Learning papers.
 - [awesome-gc](https://github.com/cch123/awesome-gc) - A curated list of awesome garbage collection resources.